2024 Washington Demographics | Data & Analysis

 $150,000 or more 30.64%

-The counties with the highest median household income in Washington are King County ($122,148), Snohomish County ($107,982), and Kitsap County ($98,546).
+For detailed household income distribution reports on the counties with the highest median household income in Washington, explore the data for: King County ($122,148), Snohomish County ($107,982), and Kitsap County ($98,546).

 Washington 2024 Demographics: Property Value Distribution